-For organisations that experience a cyber attack, the results can be expensive.
-There are both direct and hidden costs for organisations.
+For organizations that experience a cyber attack, the results can be expensive.
+There are both direct and hidden costs for organizations.
 Direct costs include potential ransom payment, lost business, operational disruption, reputation damage, and stolen funds.

-While the cost varies by organisation, vertical, and the breadth of the cyber attack, costs are rising.
+While the cost varies by organization, vertical, and the breadth of the cyber attack, costs are rising.
 The median cost of an attack increased from $10,000 last year to $18,000 in 2022.

 How Cyber Attacks Have Evolved

 The first modern cyber attack was in the 1960’s and it was conducted through a floppy disk.
 It’s safe to say attacks have changed since then.

 Major developments that fueled both the frequency and sophistication of cyber attacks include:

 - The first internet cyber attack (1988)

 - The evolution of viruses and worms (2000’s)

 - The beginning of cyber attacks against major organizations (2000’s)